-Update 22/02/21: You can see our report on the recent academy consultation here
+Update: 22nd February - You can see our report on the recent academy consultation report here

 As you may already be aware, the Management Committee of Roman Fields has applied to become an academy under the Academies Act 2010.
 The Management Committee is now consulting on whether the school's conversion to academy status should take place.
 Further information about what becoming an academy means and how to comment on the proposal is set out below.